pet-services12 min read

 How to Get More Dog Walking Clients With Your Website

-A 2025 step-by-step guide for dog walkers in Whitby, Oshawa & Brooklin: website fixes, Google Business Profile, reviews and local SEO to book more walks.
+A practical guide for dog walkers in Whitby, Oshawa & Brooklin: website fixes, Google Business Profile, reviews, and local SEO basics that can support more meet-and-greet inquiries.

 Most dog walkers don’t have a “lead” problem—they have a trust + friction problem.
 Pet owners are cautious, comparison-shop fast, and they want to know: “Can I trust you with my dog?” and “How do I start?”